8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 3. I upload the file to Portfolio Visualizer.
 4. Then I update a different table with the percent equities and the small-, mid-, and large-cap breakdowns.
 5. Updating that table updates the table I use for posting here.
-6. I do a cross-check every once in a while with Personal Capital by adding all the small-, mid-, and large-cap percentages to see if I'm totally off somewhere.
+6. I do a cross-check every once in a while with Personal Capital by adding all the small-, mid-, and large-cap percentages there to see if I'm totally off somewhere.

 I’ve adjusted the setup to use the Morningstar data for portfolio spread within the matrix.
 This means I only need to update the values and the rest is handled for me.
 Every year I’ll check the Morningstar data to verify I’m still using the correct percentages.

 This is going to save me a fair amount of time.
-This improvement, coupled with this being the last entry with the [FI Experiments section](#fi-experiments) should reduce update time by a few minutes at the least.
+This improvement, coupled with this being the last entry with the [FI Experiments section](#fi-experiments) should reduce update time by a few minutes per post at the least.

-I’m also considering displaying the breakdown of value, growth, and blend for each market-cap weight.
+I’m also considering displaying the breakdown of value, growth, and blend for each market-cap weight in the lead-in.

 ## FI experiments